lucastorri/moca/README.md

 ## Problems

+`Moca` is still under development and might present several issues.
+Here we will document specific behaviors that might bring problems when using it.

 ### Refetching Content

 When a worker starts a task, we will keep working on it till there are no more eligible links to be downloaded.
 Eligible links are selected by the `LinkSelectionCriteria`.
 One of the main ways to control downloading is by using a maximum depth, and when starting from a same URL from different depths, the output might be completely different.